Sparkle (1976 film): Gender and sexuality

 Darlene Clark Hine's A Shining Thread of Hope brought up the fact that after women joined the Black Power movements, men felt less of themselves, as they could not protect and support their families as forcefully.
 Hine states that "the Black Power movement reacted to this reality with an extreme emphasis on masculinity and an expectation that women would assume traditional female roles as a way of supporting black manhood.
 And yet, women in these organizations actually managed to make greater progress in some ways than they had in more traditional civil rights groups" (298).
-The reading also addresses 1976 as a time when things started to change in regards to sexual harassment as a crime.
+The reading also addresses 1976 as a time when things started to change in regard to sexual harassment as a crime.
 This all relates to black women and their position of power.
 "The terrible reality of their oppression by men of their own color […] was personal and political dynamite" (302).
 Bringing this all together, Satin might have felt dominated by Sister and her success/potential success.
 It is unfortunate that Sister decides to brush it off but this goes with how she did not want to "light the fuse" of oppression by black men on black women.
 Complicating this reasoning is the fact that Satin had previously brutalized a woman ("Taylor") he'd been seeing who posed no enduring threat to his masculinity.

 "Blaxploitation films are notable for the ways they frequently situate "normative" black male identity amongst a variety of ideological "others" (women, homosexuals, other ethnicities) whose presence cannot simply be seen to solidify black manhood."